varigence/docs/bimlflex/getting-started/index.md

 This guide contains:

-* Introductory videos that give you an overview of BimlFlex's features and a high-level overview of how the BimlFlex ecosystem can be configured and used
+* Introductory videos that give you an overview of BimlFlex's features
+* A high level overview of how the BimlFlex ecosystem can be configured and used
-* A starter guide for an end-to-end BimlFlex project from the initial configuration to delivery - the First Project Walkthrough
+* A starter guide for an end-to-end BimlFlex project from the initial configuration all the way to delivery - the First Project Walkthrough

 ## Introductory Videos

 The [introductory videos](xref:bimlflex-getting-started-intro-videos) provide a quick and easy overview of BimlFlex in video format.
-Various scenarios are explained in these videos, such as how to generate a raw Data Vault based on the structure of the underlying operational system using the BimlFlex accelerator or design a new data solution from the ground up.
+Various scenarios are explained in these videos, such as how to generate a raw Data Vault based on the structure of the underlying operational system using the BimlFlex accelerator, or design a new data solution from the ground up.

 ## Working with BimlFlex